HISPlayer/UnityWebGL-SDK/setup-guide.md

 ## 2.3 Configure HISPlayer Properties

 ### <ins>License Key</ins>
-Input the license key that is associated with the SDK.
-If the license key is not valid, the player won't work and will throw an error message.
-License key is not required for Unity Editor usage.
+If you received a license key from HISPlayer, please input the license key in the **License Key** field.

 <p align="center">
 <img width="600" src="https://github.com/HISPlayer/UnityWebGL-SDK/assets/47497948/7e7ca754-8d92-4c1b-b4aa-8218b6108bbc">
 </p>

+If the license key is not valid, the player won't work and will throw an error message.
+License key is not required for Unity Editor usage.

 ### <ins>Multi Stream Properties</ins>
 Use Multi Stream Properties to set all the configuration needed for multi stream.
 It starts with 0 elements.
 Each element added has its own configuration for multiple players and corresponds to 1 Render Surface.
 If you just need a single stream, then you just need to add 1 element with 1 URL.